Help While Court Proceedings are Pending

 Are interim attorney fees awarded before or after I incur the costs?

 Both.
-Interim attorney fees can be awarded for fees already incurred, but can also include reasonably anticipated future fees and costs.
+Interim attorney fees can be awarded for fees already incurred.
+Interim fees can also include reasonably anticipated future fees and costs.

 My spouse cannot afford to pay attorney fees either.
 What can the court do?